-The TOE is part of the MultiApp V4.2 smartcard Platform.
+The TOE is part of the MultiApp V4.2 ID smart card Platform.
 This smartcard contains the software dedicated to the operation of:

-- ➤ The MultiApp V4.2 Platform, which supports the execution of the personalized applets and provides the smartcard administration services.
-It is conformant to Java Card 3.0.5 and GP 2.3 standards [GP23]. - The identity applets are: IASv5.0, eTravelv3.0, BioPin (MOC Server v3.0 + MOC API), GDP, Microsoft Plug&Play (MSFT PnP), MPCOS, FIDO v1.2 (U2F), OATH, PURE DI (Java EMVLIB), Tachograph v2.0 and LDSv2.0. - Additionally, other applets not determined at the moment of the present evaluation may be loaded on the smartcard before or after issuance. - A cryptographic library developed by Gemalto (the cryptographic library proposed by the chip supplier is not used). - Only one FULL configuration is designed for the product.
+- ➤ The MultiApp V4.2 ID Platform, which supports the execution of the personalized applets and provides the smartcard administration services.
+It is conformant to Java Card 3.0.5 and GP 2.3 standards [GP23]. - ➤ The identity applets are: IASv5.0, eTravelv3.0, IDEMIA MoC applet v3, GDP, Microsoft Plug & Play (MSFT PnP), MPCOS and OATH. - ➤ The MOC Library: IDEMIA Fingeprint MoC v3 in junction with the MOC Applet: IDEMIA MoC applet v3 (developed by the company Idemia) provide biometry recognition with fingerprint to other applications. - Additionally, other applets not determined at the moment of the present evaluation may be loaded on the smartcard before or after issuance. - > A cryptographic library developed by Thales DIS (the cryptographic library proposed by the chip supplier is not used). - Only one FULL configuration is designed for the product.

-Therefore, the architecture of the MultiApp v4.2 Platform can be represented as follows:
+Therefore, the architecture of the MultiApp V4.2 ID Platform can be represented as follows:

-Figure 1: MultiApp V4.2 Platform architecture
+Figure 1: MultiApp V4.2 ID Platform architecture

-Applets and the MultiApp V4.2 Java Card Platform, are located in flash code area.
+Applets and the MultiApp V4.2 ID Java Card Platform, are located in flash code area.

 All the data (related to the applets or to the Java Card platform) are located in flash data area.
 The separation between these data is ensured by the Java Card firewall as specified in [JCRE305].